 One of the biggest fears that many Americans face is retirement.
 Will you have enough money to retire?
 That’s a question that many Americans are scared to answer, and the Great Recession has only made the retirement issue even more difficult.

-A recent article on CNN Money reports on a Wells Fargo survey that makes it clear that many people are concerned about their retirement prospects.
+An article on CNN Money reports on a Wells Fargo survey that makes it clear that many people are concerned about their retirement prospects.
 More than one-third of Americans think that they will be working until they turn 80.
-On top of that 37 percent of those surveyed expected to work until they died or until they got too sick to work.
+On top of that, 37 percent of those surveyed expected to work until they died or until they got too sick to work.

 Backtracking to a Different Era

 After a few decades of viewing retirement as a reward for years of hard work with a company (thanks in large part to pensions), things are changing again.
-An emphasis on employees providing most of their retirement funds, and a work environment that means more career changes rather than company loyalty, and it appears that the “dream” of retirement has already passed on.
+Fewer companies now offer pensions, placing the emphasis on employees providing most of their retirement funds.
+And the work environment lends itself to more career changes rather than company loyalty.
+It appears that the “dream” of retirement has already passed on for many people.

 The Wells Fargo survey seems to indicate that many Americans feel that we are returning to a situation that doesn’t allow for what we have come to view as a “traditional” retirement.
 Many respondents to the survey insist that saving for retirement is impossible if they also pay their bills, and that means that they will have to work well into their senior years.